-ROW 3: In the first stitch of the row below, work a Berry Cluster (YO, insert your hook, pull up a loop, YO, pull through one loop, YO, insert your hook, pull up a loop, YO, pull through all five loops.).
-SC in the next stitch, working in the front two loops only, then work another Berry Cluster.
-Continue across the row, alternating front two loop SC and Berry Cluster.
+Row 3: In the first stitch of the row below, work 1 Berry Stitch.
+Work 1 SC in the next stitch, working in the front two loops only, then work another Berry in the next stitch.
+Continue across the row, alternating front two loop SC and Berry Stitch.
 When you reach the end of the row, chain 2 and turn.

-Row 4: Work 1 HDC in each stitch across the whole row, working in the front two loops.
+Row 4: Work 1 HDC in each stitch across the whole row, working in the front two loops only.
 Chain 2 and turn.

 Rows 5 – 6: Repeat Row 2.